-An Earthquake Brace + Bolt (EBB) retrofit is in compliance with Appendix Chapter A3.
-Appendix Chapter A3 is specific to light, wood-frame houses.
+An Earthquake Brace + Bolt (EBB) retrofit is in compliance with California Building Code Chapter A3.
+Chapter A3 is specific to light, wood-frame houses.
 This is why it is important to make sure your house has a foundation that is in compliance.
 Qualifying foundations are concrete and reinforced masonry and include cripple walls or stem walls.

 Animation Video: Code-Compliant Chapter A3 Retrofit.